 As an additional bonus, port mirroring is effectively invisible on your network.
 If you introduce a dedicated network tap, that’s another device you need to maintain and support.
 While dedicated network taps rarely fail, they’re still a potential point of failure.
 Enabling port mirroring on a switch makes it no more likely to fail than any other switch.
 And, as noted, port mirroring works across multiple switches.
 A device like a network tap requires installation connected to every switch you want to monitor.
 But by far, the biggest benefit to port mirroring is that it’s so simple and quick to set up.

 While port mirroring is cheaper and quicker to set up, it does carry some real drawbacks.
-The most significant is that the switch will treat mirrored traffic as a lower priority.
-While the CPU overhead of copying any individual packet and mirroring it to a port or VLAN is low, those costs add up.
+The most significant is that the switch will treat mirrored traffic (SPAN data) as a lower priority.
+While the CPU overhead of copying any individual packet and mirroring it to a destination port or VLAN is low, those costs add up.
 So the switch treats each mirrored packet as a lower priority than normal network traffic.
 During low-to-medium traffic periods, this isn’t a big deal.
 The switch capably handles both the normal traffic and the mirrored traffic.
 However, when traffic flow loads up, things can get hairy.
 The switch will drop mirrored packets first.
 This means that you’re most likely to lose some network observability during the time when you need it the most.